-Starting in the new year, the City will require that all building permit applications and inspection requests be submitted electronically through the Building Services online portal.
+Starting in the new year, the City will require that all building permit applications and inspection requests be submitted electronically through the Guelph Permit and Application System.

 As of January 1, 2020, electronic submission will become mandatory for all building permit applications, regardless of whether the project is residential, industrial, institutional or commercial.
 It will also be mandatory to request building inspections online using the portal, rather than by phone or email.

 The City has provided video tutorials to learn how to become a registered user, apply for a building permit, or book a building inspection.
-Visit https://gpas.guelph.ca to create a free account and get started.
+Visit the Guelph Permit and Application System to create a free account and get started.